 Mordecai exemplifies the non-egoic position, the strength that comes from relying on the wisdom of the vertical energy pouring through.
 He became like a wilderness, open to the Torah he needed in the moment.
 And so we were saved, in that story.
 There is an uphill road facing all of us this year on many fronts.
 If we learn from the story of Purim, if we draw down upon the energy of Adar, we can be partners in saving ourselves.
 I bless us all with the courage to review our past circles, and to commit to going forward on a conscious circle around Adar this next year.
 Be open to wisdom and connection with the well of Source within.
 May we all live in joy!

-Rabbi Ora Weiss is the Rabbinic Advisory Board Co-Chair.
+Rabbi Ora Weiss is a member of the Hazon Rabbinical Council.

 1 B. Taanit 29a

 2 Each person has their own specific journey, specific work and tikkun (healing) to do in the world, that no one else can do.
 The Slonimer Rebbe, in Netivot Shalom, commentary on Lekh Lekha.

 3 Mei Hashiloach, on Parshat Pekudei.

 4 With each step of constructing the Mishkan, Torah says that “Just as God commanded, it was built”.
 (E.g. Exodus 39:5,7,21,26,29,32,42; Ex.
 40:16,19, 21, 26,32.)
 But after the Mishkan was built, there was no such statement following completion of the courtyard enclosing the Mishkan, although this, too had been commanded.
 (Ex.
 27:9-18; Ex.
 40:33).